zenorocha/liferay-learn/docs/commerce/2.x/en/account-management/commerce-roles-permissions-reference.md

 # Commerce Roles Permissions Reference

 Liferay Commerce offers four Commerce [account roles](./account-roles.md) out of the box: Account Administrator, Buyer, Order Manager, and Sales Agent.
-This article documents the specific permissions keys associated with each role.
+This article serves as a reference for the specific permissions keys associated with each role.

-All of the following permissions can be subject to change in the future.
+> **Note:** These permission keys may change in future updates.

 To view the permissions associated with each Commerce account role: